donna-legal/word2number/README.md

 * More languages.
 It would be somewhat easy to extend with other languages that are constructed the same way, like Swedish or Spanish.
 * Misspellings.
 One could extend the resources with common misspellings.
 * Concatenations.
 Some people might write seventyfive instead of seventy-five.
-This is definitely necessary for Spanish and English.
+This is definitely necessary for Spanish and Swedish.

 ## Contribute